 We are grateful to Silvia Macchetto for her friendly help on developing this project.

-Home page image: Charlemagne Palestine, “””Strummingsssss per i Misteri dell’Infinito”””, Chiesa di San Giovanni del Toro, Ravello, 2019.
-Photo Valeria Laureano, Giuseppe Riccardi for Magazzini Fotografici
+Home Page Image: Charlemagne Palestine, “””Strummingsssss per i Misteri dell’Infinito”””, Chiesa di San Giovanni del Toro, Ravello, 2019.
+Photo Valeria Laureano, Giuseppe Riccardi for Magazzini Fotografici.
+Courtesy the Artist

 Charlemagne Palestine (born Charles Martin Palestine or Chaim Moshe Tzadik Palestine, 1947, in Brooklyn, New York) is an American sound artist, performer, and visual artist.
 Palestine studied at New York University, Columbia University, Mannes College of Music, and the California Institute of the Arts.
 After several collaborations with other artists and personal experiments (from playing conga and bongo for Allen Ginsberg, Gregory Corso, Kenneth Anger, and Tiny Tim to playing the carillon at the Saint Thomas Episcopal Church in Manhattan, from studying vocal interpretation with Pandit Pran Nath to testing kinetic light with Len Lye, from creating the music for Tony and Beverly Conrad’s film Coming Attractions and the sound and movement for his and Simone Forti’s duet Illuminations to his own Spectral Continuum Drone Machine synthesizer), from the early 1970s Palestine wrote intense, ritualistic music intended by its creator to rub against Western audiences’ expectations of what is beautiful and meaningful in music.
 A composer-performer originally trained to be a cantor, he almost always performs his own works as soloist, as for example in his Tribeca loft on North Moore Street.
 His earliest works were compositions for carillon and electronic drones, and he is perhaps best known – alongside his other works that merge the recording, video, and sculptural elements – for his intensely performed piano concerts.
 Palestine’s Strumming Music (1974) remains one of his best-known works: it features over 45 minutes of Palestine forcefully playing two notes in rapid alternation that slowly expand into clusters.
 Palestine’s performance style is ritualistic: he generally surrounds himself (and his piano) with magical textiles and stuffed animal divinities, and drinks alcoholic elixirs from crystal snifters.
 He is the founder as well of the Ethnology Cinema Project in New York, dedicated to preserving documentation of disappearing cultures.
 The prestigious venues that have hosted works by Palestine, include: Cathedral Sé, Lisbon; Church of Saint-Eustache, Paris; Santa Maria in Chiesa Rossa, Milan; Cathedral of Saint-Pierre, Geneva; Cathedral Saints-Michel-et-Gudule, Brussels; Basilica of San Martino Maggiore, Bologna; the Pyramid of the Louvre, Paris; Villa Medicea, Artimino; Villa Borghese, Rome, Italy; Chiesa di San Giovanni del Toro, Ravello.
 Palestine’s works have also been performed and presented at the Venice Biennale and Documenta, Kassel, and in many international contemporary art institutions, such as: Castello di Rivoli Museo d’Arte Contemporanea, Torino; Kunsthalle, Vienna; Moderna Museet, Stockholm, MoMA-Museum of Modern Art, New York; Stedelijk Museum, Amsterdam; Triennale, Milan.